TEST &

 EVERY DAY someone in Nevada is diagnosed with HIV, including those with “no identifiable risk.”* It’s time to RETHINK HIV.
 We now have groundbreaking medicines that can prevent you from passing it along or getting it, even if you don’t think you’re at risk.
 The first step in keeping you and your loved ones safe is getting tested.

-Together, we can win against HIV in Nevada
+Together, we can end HIV in Nevada

 *Daily rates calculated as an average of new infection rates per year.
 Source: “Nevada 2020 HIV Fast Facts,” Nevada Department of Health and Human Services Division of Public and Behavioral Health Office of HIV / HIV Prevention and Surveillance Program, Office of Analytics.